The Sierpinski Carpet as a Final Coalgebra

+But then an argument using the fact that $X$ satisfies ($\sqtwo$) shows that the score on the path shown above is at least as large as the score mentioned above, $|r-s|$.

-It remains to check this holds for $S_{M\otimes X}((r,0))$ and $S_{M\otimes X}((s,0))$ in non-adjacent copies of $X$ (that is, $0\leq r\leq \frac{1}{3}$ and $\frac{2}{3}\leq s\leq 1$).
-We note again that we have a path with length $|s-r|$ via the bottom corners of the $(1,0)$ copy of $X$.
-If we go the other way around $M\otimes X$, our path will have score greater than $1$ because of the non-degenerate requirement, and using a triangle inequality argument similar to the adjacent copies case, we see that this is minimized by going through the corners.
+If we go the other way around $M\otimes X$, our path will have score greater than $1$ because of the non-degeneracy requirement, and using a triangle inequality argument similar to the adjacent copies case, we see that this is minimized by going through the corners.

-Now to check ($\sqtwo$), let $(r,s)$ and $(t,u)$ in $M_0$ be given, and consider a shortest path between $S_{M\otimes X}((r,s))$ and $S_{M\otimes X}((t,u))$.
+Now to check ($\sqtwo$), let $(r,s)$ and $(t,u)$ in $M_0$ be given, and consider a witness path between $S_{M\otimes X}((r,s))$ and $S_{M\otimes X}((t,u))$.
 First note that each pair of entries in the path contributing positively to the score will be on the sides of a copy of $X$, so we can take advantage of ($\sqtwo$) in $X$.
 We will show that the sum of horizontal and vertical components of each entry of our path will be at least the sum of the horizontal and vertical components of the distance between $(r,s)$ and $(t,u)$, and thus, our distance will be bounded below by the taxicab metric.

 The different cases for relative placement of $(r,s)$ and $(t,u)$ are similar, so we will examine $S_{M\otimes X}((0,s))$ and $S_{M\otimes X}((r,0))$ with $\frac{1}{3}<r, s< \frac{2}{3}$ in detail.

 By examining cases, we can show that a shortest path will be of the form pictured (though we may have $A =B = (0,0)\otimes S_X((1,1))$).
 Then by ($\sqtwo$) in $X$, we see that its length is